arthursw/wetlands/docs/debugging.md

 wetlands debug -s /path/to/project -n my_env -jmc
 ```

-This sets `justMyCode: true` in the VS Code launch configuration, which speeds up debugging by not stepping into library code.
+This sets `just_my_code: true` in the VS Code launch configuration, which speeds up debugging by not stepping into library code.

 ## How It Works Under the Hood